This citrussy cake is not only crustless, it is also flourless! It is also quick and easy to make.Continue reading Baked Ricotta Cheesecake

 The Beesting Cake (see image at the bottom of this post) has its origins in Germany.
 It is said that the cake is called “bee sting” as it is thought that a bee was attracted to the honey topping on the cake, and that the baker who invented the cake was stung.
 This popular German confection, aka Bienenstich Cake, can also be made as individual pastries (photo and recipe by Carolie de Koster).
 Also check out my recipe for Beesting Buns.
 They are a great alternative if you are craving Crispy Creme!Continue reading Bee-sting Pastries

 This cake is rich and decadent and looks like something you will only find in a fancy coffee shop.
 It is quick and easy to make at home though.
 Be sure to use good quality chocolate like Lindt – it will make a world of difference!Continue reading Flourless Chocolate Cake

-This cake isContinue reading Lemon & Poppy Seed Cake
+The white chocolate ganache makes this cake decadent!Continue reading Lemon & Poppy Seed Cake

 Recipes for using ripe bananas are uncountable!
 This one stands out as quick to make and offers health benefits with added Brazil nuts, light olive or favourite vegetable oil and reduced sugar.
 Serve as is or with yoghurt or Ricotta cheese.
 Continue reading Brazil Nut Banana Cake